asserusama/asser/README.md

 ## 💡 About Me

-I'm a passionate iOS developer with a solid foundation in Swift and SwiftUI, currently pursuing a Computer Science degree (Graduating 2026).
+I'm a passionate iOS Engineer with a solid foundation in Swift and SwiftUI, currently pursuing a Computer Science degree (Graduating 2026).